Family speaking with assisted living staff in hallway

 Emergency Placement Options

-If you need to move quickly, these options can bridge the gap while you find a permanent solution:
+If you need to move quickly due to an assisted living discharge, these options can bridge the gap while you find a permanent solution.
+This is especially critical if you're also navigating hospital discharge planning for seniors.

 • Skilled nursing facilities — can accept medically complex residents quickly, often within 24–48 hours of hospital referral